-Idan Sasson is a Program Associate at Rebuild By Design.
-Idan joined Rebuild after serving as a Conservation Corps fellow at the NYC Department of Parks and Recreation where he was placed at GreenThumb, the community gardening division of the agency.
+Idan Sasson is a Program Associate at Rebuild by Design, managing some of Rebuild's city relationships, working on city strategies, and managing operations and communications.
+Idan joined Rebuild after working at GreenThumb, the NYC Department of Parks and Recreation's community gardening division.
 His previous work led him to youth-led educational programming, global social movement building, rural agricultural development in East Africa and most recently, urban agriculture and community gardening in NYC.

 Outside of work Idan is an avid traveler and community gardener where he takes time to tend to his veggies.
-He currently lives in Crown Heights, Brooklyn in a communal home.
+He currently lives in Brooklyn.